How to Avoid Germs When Grocery Shopping

 Go at times of the day when it’s less busy

-You might not be a morning person, but going to the grocery store bright and early when they’re just opening might be your best option.
-“By avoiding large groups of people, you decrease your risk of becoming infected, as the virus is mainly spread through close contact with other people,” says Jonas Nilsen, MD, and co-founder of Practio.
-In addition, many stores sanitize overnight, so the environment, in general, is less germy.
-Many stores are also offering special morning hours where only senior citizens are allowed to shop—call ahead to find out if your regular grocery store is offering these.
-You can feel good supporting these 26 stores that have promised to keep paying employees during coronavirus closures.
+You might not be a morning person, but going to the grocery store bright and early when it’s just opening might be your best option.
+“By avoiding large groups of people, you decrease your risk of becoming infected, as [COVID] is mainly spread through close contact with other people,” says Jonas Nilsen, MD, cofounder of Practio, a U.K.-based health company.
+In addition, stores often sanitize overnight, so the environment, in general, is less germy in those early hours.
+If you can go early on a Monday, even better: According to Google Maps data, the least crowded time to visit a grocery store is on Monday at 8 a.m.
+The busiest time?
+Between noon and 3 p.m. on Saturday.

 Sanitize your shopping cart or basket

 Even if the store in which you shop for groceries claims to sanitize every cart, it’s a good idea to do it yourself before you trek down the aisles.
 “Disinfectant wipes have a germ-killing solution that kills bacteria and viruses on hard surfaces,” says Dr. Sonpal.
 “You can use disinfectant wipes to wipe down carts, door handles, or credit card keypads before touching these objects.”
 Some stores provide wipes, but it’s best to bring your own, just in case.
 That way, you can also use them for opening freezer and refrigerator door handles as you shop.
 FYI, these are the dirtiest surfaces in places you frequent all the time.

 Stay six feet away as you navigate the aisles